 “Complex tissues, like the skull, form as a composite of different materials with varied cell behaviors that must all work together to generate an organ.
 It is this 3D nature of organ formation which is so difficult to recapitulate in vitro, when little is known about how each of the cooperating cell types arises or fate decisions are made during development.
 In our pursuit to understand complexity in biological systems, we must use model systems that employ that complexity to build organs, and therefore, to understand the skeleton the mouse remains the most tractable mammalian model.”

-Dr. Jaqueline Tabler
+Dr. Jacqueline Tabler

 Research Group Leader